Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Protein Interaction and Structural Dynamics Analysis:} TV-GSP provides a robust approach for studying dynamic protein interactions, enabling the modeling of temporal and structural changes within protein-protein interaction (PPI) networks.
-By applying TV-GSP, researchers can capture the evolution of interactions among proteins, which is essential for understanding functional pathways and responses to various stimuli.
-Song et al. \cite{song2009time} applied dynamic Bayesian networks to track protein signaling pathways over time, using time-varying graphs to model interactions during cellular processes.
-Furthermore, Li et al. \cite{li2022graph} demonstrated how TV-GSP can track dynamic changes in PPI networks, highlighting structural adaptations in proteins under different environmental conditions.
-Recent work by Calazans et al. \cite{calazans2024machine} leveraged TV-GSP for protein interaction analysis, using graph learning techniques to identify structural motifs and interaction dynamics in protein complexes.
+TVGs provided a robust approach for studying dynamic protein interactions, enabling the modeling of temporal and structural changes within protein-protein interaction (PPI) networks.
+By applying TVGSP and TVGNNs, researchers can capture the evolution of interactions among proteins, which is essential for understanding functional pathways and responses to various stimuli.
+Song et al. \cite{song2009time} applied dynamic Bayesian networks to track protein signaling pathways over time, using TVGs to model interactions during cellular processes.
+Li et al. \cite{li2022graph} demonstrated how TVGs can track dynamic changes in PPI networks, highlighting structural adaptations in proteins under different environmental conditions.
+Calazans et al. \cite{calazans2024machine} leveraged TVGSP and TVGNNs for protein interaction analysis, using graph learning techniques to identify structural motifs and interaction dynamics in protein complexes.